 Keep in mind that periodically everyone tells "little fibs."
 That is what we call lying when it serves us: fibs.
 In many cases we lie to protect a person's feelings, such as "You look so much thinner since you cut down to only five hamburgers a week."
 We also lie periodically to avoid doing something we don't want to do, such as: "I can't go shopping with you because I have to wait for a phone call."
 We also lie to increase our importance, such as "I could have won the award but I didn't try so the little girl could win."

 One researcher, Joseph Tecce at Boston College, has identified six types of lies:

-Lying occurs frequently in the flirting and dating game.
-It happens often because telling the truth may block the liar from getting what he or she wants, but a little lying may facilitate getting what is wanted.
+Lying frequently occurs in the flirting and dating game.
+It often happens because telling the truth may block the liar from getting what he or she wants, but a little lying may facilitate getting what is wanted.

 Women often lie to make others feel good.
 This may increase the relationship, which is something of primary importance to most women.
 Men often lie to make themselves look good and increase their status, which is something of primary importance to most men.